 All storage arrays have one or two controllers.
 The controllers are circuit-board assemblies that manage data flow and communications between the hosts and the drives in the storage array, keeping track of the logical addresses of where the data resides.
-In general, each controller has a processor for performing control operations, NVSRAM for storing the firmware code that operates the storage array, and the buses along which the data flows.
+In general, each controller has a processor for performing control operations and a flash storage device for storing the firmware code when downloaded.
+The firmware is read from flash into DIMM memory when the controller boots, and runs from volatile memory.

-The controllers are located in a controller tray or a base system.
-A controller tray or a base system has two positions for controllers: slot A and slot B. The script commands identify each controller by the slot in which the controller is installed.
-If a controller tray or a base system has only one controller, the controller must be in slot A. A controller tray or a base system with two controllers is called a duplex tray.
-A controller tray or a base system with one controller is called a simplex tray.
+The controllers are located in a controller-drive tray.
+A controller-drive tray has two positions for controllers: slot A and slot B. The script commands identify each controller by the slot in which the controller is installed.
+If a controller tray or a controller-drive tray has only one controller, the controller must be in slot A. A controller-drive tray with two controllers is called a duplex tray.
+A controller-drive tray with one controller is called a simplex tray.

 Controllers manage the interface by running controller firmware to transmit and receive commands between the hosts and the drives.
 Host bus adapters facilitate the communication through whichever interface is selected.
 Typically, two host bus adapters and two paths are used to optimize redundancy.

-A base system or a controller tray incorporates all host connections and expansion unit connections into each controller.
+A controller-drive tray incorporates all host connections and drive tray connections into each controller.
 The iSCSI host ports must be identified in your command statements to let you complete their network configurations.